joooKiwi/collection/javascript/README.md

 But, with a possible functional approach using the collections.

-The structure is and will be in continuous change in order to implement almost everything that the other languages have (if it is possible).
+The structure is and will be in continuous change to implement almost everything that the other languages have (if it is possible).

 ## Installation